 What is Duration Gap Analysis?

-- Leverage-adjusted duration gap.
+- Leverage-adjusted duration gap

-- Size of financial institution (total assets).
+- Size of the financial institution’s balance sheet (total assets)

-- Size of the interest rate shock.
+- Magnitude of the interest rate shock

 Strengths